Towards strong uniformity for isogenies of prime degree: Introduction

-When considering generalisations of this theorem to more general number fields $k$, one quickly realises that the analogous set of `isogeny primes' - hereafter referred to as $\IsogPrimeDeg(k)$ - will be infinite if $k$ contains the Hilbert class field of an imaginary quadratic field $L$, since in this case one has elliptic curves with complex multiplications rational over the base, and so any prime which splits in $L$ will necessarily be in $\IsogPrimeDeg(k)$.
-Under the Generalised Riemann Hypothesis (GRH), it is known \cite[Theorem 2]{larson_vaintrob_2014} that this is the only way for $\IsogPrimeDeg(k)$ to be infinite.
+} This set will be infinite if $k$ contains the Hilbert class field of an imaginary quadratic field $L$.
+Indeed, in this case there exist elliptic curves over $k$ with complex multiplications rational over the base, and so any prime that splits in $L$ will necessarily be in $\IsogPrimeDeg(k)$.
+Under the Generalised Riemann Hypothesis (GRH), it is known \cite[Theorem 2]{larson_vaintrob_2014} that \minor{2}{the only way for $\IsogPrimeDeg(k)$ to be infinite is in this case that $k$ contains the Hilbert class field of an imaginary quadratic field}.
 Thus, in order to have any hope of a finiteness result for isogeny primes in general, one is required to consider only those isogeny primes which do not arise from complex multiplications defined over the base field in the case that $k$ contains the Hilbert class field of an imaginary quadratic field.
 Note however that this still includes isogeny primes that can be constructed from complex multiplications defined over larger fields, which explains how the primes $43$, $67$ and $163$ arise in Mazur's list; see the Introduction to \cite{mazur1978rational} for more on how these primes arise.

 One may then formulate two questions as generalisations of Mazur's isogeny theorem.